SuperSwordTW/Distance-Trig-Calc-2d/README.md

 With some observation on the $tan^-1$, or inverse tangent function, we see that as the value passes around 60, the result is just approaching 90 deg.
 So we just assume it is 90 degrees.
 Hence, using the same logic, we can create a table for it.

+And why stop here, we can create a table that maps values to %1/sin(tan^-1(x))%.
+Now to get our distance, we only need to multiply $a$ which is the side length to this value.

 ## Efficiency

 The efficiency of this method is fairly good; it's tested to be faster than the entity display method and 4th-iteration Newton rasphon.